Platform-OS/pos-cli/README.md

 }
 ```

-will turn into this during deploy/sync:
+Will result during deploy/sync in:

 ```yaml
 ---